hummingbot/hummingbot-site/docs/index.md

-# Hummingbot Documentation

-Welcome to the official documentation for Hummingbot!
+---
+template: home.html
+---

+Welcome to the official website and documentation for Hummingbot, an open source platform that helps you create, deploy, and manage **automated trading bots**!
+Hummingbot has connectors to the major exchanges and blockchains, enabling you to build powerful cross-chain and cross-exchange strategies like market making, arbitrage, directional strategies and more!

-Hummingbot is an open source framework that helps you build **crypto trading bots** that run on both centralized exchanges (CEX), as well as decentralized exchanges (DEX) on various blockchain networks.
-Our codebase is free and publicly available on Github under the Apache 2.0 open source license.
+The Hummingbot codebase will always be free and publicly available under the Apache 2.0 open source license.
+Help us **democratize high-frequency trading**!

-Help us **democratize high-frequency trading** and provide free access to sophisticated algorithms and tooling to everyone!!

 ## 🐤 Getting started